bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 As sign is either -1 or 1, the multiplication is simply a conditional negation.
 To negate a point (N, D, E, F) in R2 form one computes (D, N, E, -F).
-It is important that this operation and the table lookup are done in a manner that avoids side-channel attacks.
+The table lookups and conditional negations must be carefully implemented as described in ``Security Considerations'' to avoid side-channel attacks.
 This algorithm MUST NOT be applied to points which are not N-torsion points: it will produce the wrong answer.

 ## Multiplication with endomorphisms